Boiler Repair Croydon — Verified Gas Safe Engineers

 If you live in a Croydon Council home with a council-owned boiler, repairs and annual gas servicing go through the council, not a private engineer.

-Croydon Council confirms that as your landlord it must arrange a yearly inspection of all gas appliances and flues by a Gas Safe registered engineer, and that tenants must receive a copy of the Gas Safety Certificate within 28 days of the check being completed.⁵
+Croydon Council confirms that as your landlord it must arrange yearly inspection by a Gas Safe registered contractor covering council-owned gas appliances, pipework, tenant-used appliances and flues; customer-owned appliances remain the tenant’s servicing responsibility, though the council records visual safety checks.⁵ Tenants must receive a copy of the Gas Safety Certificate before moving in, or within 28 days of the check being completed.⁶

 Communal heating in Croydon — a different repair route